- Lasts up to 6 years

 Fertility returns to normal after having the IUS taken out.
 It’s important to know that it’s less easy to get pregnant as you get older – it’s naturally harder to get pregnant over the age of 35 (although this can definitely still happen!).
 Find out more about infertility here

-Partners won’t feel the IUS during sex
+Partners won’t usually feel the IUS during sex

 Some partners do notice the threads during sex, but the threads can be trimmed so they are out of the way